 Trifocals (sometimes called “lined trifocals”) contain three prescriptions within one lens.
 The top prescription corrects distance vision, the middle corrects intermediate distances (18 to 24 inches), and the bottom corrects up-close vision.
 Just like with bifocals, you can visibly see the lines between the prescriptions on the lens.

 Progressives are multifocal lenses that contain at least three prescriptions.
 Similar to trifocals, progressive lenses have three main fields of vision, including near, intermediate, and distance.

 Progressives do not have a visible line between prescriptions.
 This gives the wearer a seamless and uninterrupted transition when looking from up-close objects to far-away distance.

 If you are in need of non-prescription reading glasses, a valid prescription is not required to purchase them.
 However, visiting your eye doctor annually for an eye health exam and vision screening is recommended, and your eye doctor can also give you guidance on the right reading power for you.

-The lenses of computer glasses are designed to help combat temporary eye strain caused by digital screens including but not limited to: computers, tablets, smartphones, and televisions.
-Many computer glasses have tinted lenses or blue light blocking properties to block out potentially harmful blue light.* Computer glasses help with an intermediate viewing distance of around 20 to 26 inches, which is the distance most people sit from their computer screen.
-For more information on the benefits of computer readers, click here or head directly to shop our computer glasses here.
+The lenses of blue light glasses are designed to help combat temporary eye strain caused by digital screens including but not limited to: computers, tablets, smartphones, and televisions.
+Many computer glasses have tinted lenses or blue light blocking properties to block out potentially harmful blue light.* Blue light glasses, also known as computer glasses, help with an intermediate viewing distance of around 20 to 26 inches, which is the distance most people sit from their computer screen.
+Learn more about the benefits of computer readers, or head directly to shop blue light glasses.

 *Disclaimer: Lenses do not block all blue light.
 Lenses help reduce the amount of potentially harmful blue light transmitted through the lens and varies between lens types.
 Harmful blue light refers to the 415-455 nanometer range of the visible light spectrum.